What to Look for When Choosing Rolls for Rolling Machines?

 Thermal Resistance

-• Thermal shock resistance: Ability to withstand rapid temperature changes
+• Thermal shock resistance: Resistance to abrupt changes in temperature

-• Heat dissipation: Efficient cooling to maintain optimal operating temperature
+• Heat dissipation: Efficient cooling for optimum operating temperature

 Rolls with superior thermal resistance contribute to consistent product quality and extended service life.